-Why Simplifying is fundamental for your business
+Why simplifying is fundamental for your business

 In Digital Marketing the activities that I have been following for some years have confirmed this trend.
 More and more often simplicity is strongly requested by customers and this result can be obtained after an accurate analysis even with free tools and platforms.
+There are many platforms on the market to automate repetitive processes and activities, among the most complete and used IFTTT and Zapier.
+In the next paragraphs I describe its main characteristics.

-An example is, in the management of social activities, there is the free IFTTT service, an acronym for ‘If This Then That ‘ (that is if this happens then you make that happen) that allows the creation of simple chains of conditions, called applets.
-An applet is activated by other services such as Gmail, Facebook, Instagram or Pinterest and can, for example, send an e-mail message when the user uses a hashtag in a tweet or can send a copy of a Facebook photo to an archive when the user is tagged in it.
-Today, IFTTT services are widely used and shared by its users, as they exist for different devices, both iOS and Android.
+It allows the creation of simple chains of conditions, called applets.
+An applet is activated by other services such as Gmail, Facebook, Instagram or Pinterest and can for example send an email message when the user uses a hashtag in a tweet or it can send a copy of a Facebook photo to an archive when the user is tagged in it.
+Today, IFTTT services are widely used and shared by its users, if they exist for different devices for both iOS and Android (see figure 1).

 The terms used by IFTTT are:

 - Services.
 They are the basic building blocks of IFTTT.
 Describe a series of data for a specific web service, such as YouTube or eBay.
 They can also concern actions controlled by APIs such as text messages.
 They can also represent weather or stock information.
 Each Service has its own triggers and actions.